Weber-Cyber-Club/Club-Challenges/Labs/Profcom/README.md

 ## Lab Guide

 ### Preliminary Research
-Before we begin we should read the protocol specification to answer the three questions we defined to begin this lab: [Protocol Specification](ProfComProtocolSpec.md).
+Before we begin we should read the protocol specification to answer the four questions we defined to begin this lab: [Protocol Specification](ProfComProtocolSpec.md).

 **Endianess/Byte Order:** According to our protocol specification this data will be listed in Little-Endian format.
 There are a few ways we could have found this however without the help of the specification.
 Once we start to look at the data, we will notice all integers are listed without a bunch of preliminary zeros.
 The strings these integers are referencing are also not very large strings, so we can assume we are starting with our least significant bit not the most significant bit.
 Little endian will also read in a way that makes sense to read in english, although if you're used to reading binary it might not make sense at first as bits are read from most to least significant.